andrewferrier/debugprint.nvim/README.md

 # debugprint.nvim

-## Purpose
+## Overview

 The gold standard for debugging a program or script is to use a real debugger.
 For NeoVim, the 'standard' way to integrate this is to use something like [nvim-dap](https://github.com/mfussenegger/nvim-dap).
 However, many folks prefer a more low-tech approach; the 'print' statement, or the equivalent in a particular language, to trace the output of a program during execution.
+`debugprint` is a NeoVim plugin for them, as it can easily generate 'print' statements appropriate to the language being edited, which include:

+*   A tag string unique to `debugprint`.

-`debugprint` is a NeoVim plugin for them, as it can generate 'print' statements appropriate to the language being edited, which include the filename/line number they are being inserted on, a counter which increases over the duration of a NeoVim session each time a statement is generated, as well as optionally printing out a variable, including automatically picking up an identifier/variable name under the cursor. `debugprint` comes with the generation logic built in for many common programming languages, and can be extended to support more.
+*   The filename/line number they are being inserted on.

+*   A counter which increases over the duration of a NeoVim session each time a statement is generated.

+*   (optionally) A variable (which may be automatically picked up from an identifier/variable name under the cursor).

+`debugprint` comes with the generation logic built in for many common programming languages, and can be extended to support more.

 `debugprint` is inspired by [vim-debugstring](https://github.com/bergercookie/vim-debugstring), which I've